 - Placenta previa (placenta covering the cervix) or placental abruption (placenta coming away from the uterus wall before birth).

 - Having an operative birth, including c-section, forceps or vacuum birth

 - Cervical lacerations (tearing of the cervix)

-- Uterine rupture (tear in the uterus wall).
+- Uterine rupture (a tear in the uterus wall).

 The incidence of AFE is reported to range from 1 in 8,000 to 1 in 80,000 pregnancies.

-The truly frightening aspect of AFE is there are no warning signs and no known prevention or treatment.
+The truly frightening aspect of amniotic fluid embolism is there are no warning signs and no known prevention.

-There are no tests to diagnose AFE when it does occur so care providers must rely on the following symptoms to make a diagnosis:
+There are no tests to diagnose AFE when it occurs, so care providers must rely on the following symptoms to make a diagnosis:

 - Low blood oxygen

 - Sudden drop in blood pressure, or cardiac arrest, because of the increased pressure on the heart